fponticelli/mailer/README.md

 # Instructions

+Clone this repo wherever you want, cd into it and run `npm install`.

 Grab the MJML file and save it in the appropriate folder like `root/template/NAME.mjml`.
 Then grab all the images needed for it, create a folder inside `root/public/images/` with the same name as the `.mjml` file like `root/public/images/NAME/allimagefiles.png`

 Create a .env file on the root folder and insert the lines `GUSER=youremailaddress.com` and `GPASS=yourpassword`